EnnaSachdeva/ennasachdeva.github.io/_pages/about.md

 </p>
 --->

-* I am currently a Research Intern at Honda Research Institute, USA, where I'm working on inferring dynamically evolving relations of multiagents in complex traffic scenes.
+* I am currently a Research Intern at Honda Research Institute, USA, where I'm working on predicting and explaining relational reasoning for multiagent intelligent systems.
-* I recently completed Master of Science in Robotics from [Oregon State University](https://robotics.oregonstate.edu/), where I worked on Multiagent Coordination with temporal and spatial coupling requirement, using semantically meaningful skills, under supervision of [ Prof. Kagan Tumer](http://web.engr.oregonstate.edu/~ktumer/).
+* I recently completed Master of Science in Robotics from [Oregon State University](https://robotics.oregonstate.edu/) under supervision of [ Prof. Kagan Tumer](http://web.engr.oregonstate.edu/~ktumer/).
+My research work included addressing structiral credit assignment problem in multiagent coordination tasks with sparse binary team rewards.
-* I obtained my Bachelor’s Degree in [YMCA University of Science and Technology](http://www.ymcaust.ac.in/), and MS in Electronics and Computer Engineering, with major in Robotics from [International Institute of Information Technology, Hyderabad](https://www.iiit.ac.in/).
+* Prior to that, I obtained an MS in Electronics and Computer Engineering, with major in Robotics from [International Institute of Information Technology, Hyderabad](https://www.iiit.ac.in/), and a Bachelor’s Degree in Electronics and Communication Engineering from [YMCA University of Science and Technology](http://www.ymcaust.ac.in/).
-* My research interests span Deep Reinforcement learning, Explainable AI, Multiagent systems, and Robotics.
+* My research interests span Explainable AI, Multiagent systems, and Robotics.
+I'm very open to research discussion and collaboration.
+Please feel free to get in touch!

 ## Skills